srimuthurajesh/Tech-Notes/NoSql/Cassandra.md

      - SHOW host/version
      - SOURCE fileName − can execute cql commands from mentioned filename
      - TRACING − Enables or disables request tracing.

+### Rules in cassandra while select:
+1. we need to use all primary key in where condition
+2. Use clusterin key in where condition, in same order given in describe table